Table of Contents

 The challenge here is that it takes a lot of work to make one successful site, let alone two at the same time.
 The nature of SEO is that it’s an ongoing process that takes time to develop.
 Some wins come earlier than others, but with so many other competing voices out there, it takes strategy and sustained effort to get the visibility you’re looking for.

 Now, once you’ve put some effort and time into your website, your results will compound over time in a positive direction.
 Google’s algorithm looks at a large number of factors, which include things like organic traffic and click-through ratios.
 In short, if you are producing quality content that people are finding and clicking on, you’re more likely to be ranked higher for a similar topic.
+If your website is gaining traction marketing for divorce cases, there’s no need to spin up a new site for child custody.
 In a sense, you’ve gained some capital for producing ‘good’ content, so Google sees you as an authority of sorts.

 With these compounding benefits, why would want to start over with a brand new site?
 Typically, you wouldn’t.
 There are really only two scenarios we can think of where a brand new site makes sense.